temporalio/documentation/docs/references/web-ui-server-env-vars.md

 Docker containers can be configured for use in a production setting.
 This is necessary for setting up a Web UI server for your application.

-Use `docker run` to configure the Web UI environmental variables.
+Use `docker run` as the image name needed to configure the Web UI environmental variables.
 `docker run` requires at least 1 argument.

 `docker run [options] <image> <command> [args]`